Alula, Somalia

-Alula (Caluula, علولة), also spelled Aluula, is a coastal town in the northeastern Bari region and is part of the autonomous state of Puntland, on the coast of the Guardafui Channel.
+Alula (Caluula, علولة), also spelled Aluula, is a coastal town in the northeastern Ra'as Aseir region and is part of the state of Puntland, on the coast of the Guardafui Channel.
 In the late 19th and early 20th centuries, it served as the main capital of the Majeerteen Sultanate.
-It is ten miles east of Ras Filuk and 100 nautical miles from Bender Cassim.
+It is ten miles east of Ras Filuk and 100 nautical miles from Bosaso.

+History

+The Majeerteen Sultanate was established possibly around 1600s by Somalis from the Majeerteen Darod clan.
+It reached prominence during the 19th century, under the reign of the resourceful Boqor (King) Osman Mahamuud.

+In the mid-17th to early 20th centuries, the city was the main capital city of the Majeerteen Sultanate Migiurtinia.
+Later forming a part of Italian Somaliland.